 🌍 Operators & Official Websites:

 Trivia and History

 Outline planning permission was first granted for a service area here in 1985 to a local developer, on a parcel of land between the road and the canal, with a filling station and café opening shortly after.
 It was known as Open Pastures service station.

 The café was acquired by AJ's in 1989 who converted the building to one of their restaurants.
 In 1997 it became a Little Chef, who referred to it as their Buckingham branch, with their other branch in Buckingham closing at the same time.
 In 1999 it closed and the old branch re-opened.
 The restaurant at this site is now Spice Hut.

-In 1990 the Deanshanger Bypass opened, complicated the road layout here slightly by diverting the course of the A422.
+The Deanshanger Bypass opened in 1990, complicating the road layout slightly by diverting the course of the A422.